2/3 Ounces of Light Cream to Oz Conversion

 FAQs on light cream volume to weight conversion

-2/3 ounce of light cream equals how many US fluid ounces?
+2/3 ounces of light cream equals how many US fluid ounces?

-How much is 0.63 US fluid ounce of light cream in ounces?
+How much is 0.63 US fluid ounces of light cream in ounces?

 Weight to Volume Conversions - Cooking Ingredients